fongreecss/bm-terminal/README.md

 ```

 ####Making life easier with aliases
 Add following aliases to .bashrc file. .bashrc is located in home directory.
-Open terminal write `sudo nano ~/.bashrc` in it.
-Append these lines to the end of the .bashrc file. ctrl+x to save the file.
+Open terminal and write `sudo nano ~/.bashrc` in it.
+Append these lines to the end of the .bashrc file.
+CTRL+x to save the file.
 ```bash
 alias bmadd=". ~/.bm-bookmarks/bm add" alias bmrm=". ~/.bm-bookmarks/bm remove"